elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 Here lies the issue: if `increment(dynamic())` returns `number()`, then `number()` includes both `integer() or float()`, and therefore the program above won't type check because `rem/2` does not accept floats.
 When faced with this problem, there are two possible reactions:

-1. It is correct for the function to not type check given increment may return a number
+1. It is correct for the function to not type check given increment may return a float

 2. It is incorrect for the function to not type check because the error it describes never occurs in the codebase